cr0wst/demo-twofactor/rough-draft.md

 ```

 ## Handling Verification Information
-Nexmo will provide us with a *request id* that we will need to use when confirming the code provided by the user.
+Nexmo will provide us with a *request id* that will be used when confirming the code provided by the user.
 There are a variety of ways we can store this information.
 In this tutorial, we will be persisting it into a database.

 ### Storing `Verification` Information
-First create a `Verification` class in the `verify` package.
+First, create a `Verification` class in the `verify` package.

 ```java
 // src/main/net/smcrow/demo/twofactor/verify/Verification.java